-t least a grade 6 in French at GCSE.
+At least a grade 6 in French at GCSE.

-he course will involve the same four skills as the GCSE: eading, writing, listening and speaking.
-Each is worth 25% of he total grade.
-You will have the chance to work on journalistic exts taken from the French press and media, and to express our own opinions on topical issues.
-Cinema and literature are n important part of the course.
+The course will involve the same four skills as the GCSE: reading, writing, listening and speaking.
+Each is worth 25% of the total grade.
+You will have the chance to work on journalistic texts taken from the French press and media, and to express your own opinions on topical issues.
+Cinema and literature are an important part of the course.